Last Updated on

 - Cover and put in the fridge for 3 hours.

-- With a melon baller or a spoon, scoop out the chocolate and quickly roll into balls with your hands.
+- With a metal scoop or a melon baller or a spoon, scoop out the chocolate and quickly roll into balls with your hands.

 - Roll each ball in the cocoa powder.